AnonymerNiklasistanonym/MicrocontrollerPlayground/README.md

    sudo pacman -S avrdude
    ```

-3. Give permission to write to the Arduino (needs to be done every restart)
+3. Give permission to write to the Arduino (if necessary)

    ```sh
    ls /dev/ttyACM*